 The Asian American Cultural Center partners with University of Illinois dining in presenting an annual Diwali-themed dinner, which includes traditional South Asian food and desserts, and encourages student groups to perform as well as interact with students about the holiday as well.

 Diwali: Festival of Lights!

 The Indian Graduate Student Association is holding their annual lighting of the Quad, where they fill the entire Main Quad with lights to represent the diyas, or the lights, of Diwali.
-The event will take place October 21st, and more details can be found here : https://www.facebook.com/events/1893824237295192/
+The event will take place October 27th from 6-10pm (*Note date change to SUNDAY due to weather delay) and more details can be found here:https://www.facebook.com/events/369176130655182/

-For all those who are celebrating, the Champaign Hindu Temple will be hosting a prayer service, or the Maha Laxmi Pooja on October 18th & October 21st.
-For more information, here is their event site: http://champaignhindutemple.org/new/
+For all who are celebrating, the Champaign Hindu Temple will be hosting a prayer service, or the Sri Maha Laxmi Pooja on October 27th.
+For more information, here is their event site: http://champaignhindutemple.org/new/?page_id=14